Most recently published books listed first.

 There's something in the woods...

-In a country where violence and the threat of violence is a constant weather for queer black people, where can the spirit rest?
+In a country where violence and the threat of violence is a constant weather for queer Black people, where can the spirit rest?

 AN INSTANT NEW YORK TIMES BESTSELLER!